 1. 22 May – 3 June

 An intensive two-week residency program designed for artists, who are interested in combining equine studies and visual arts.
-We are inviting applications from artists open for horse culture, as well as riders open for the arts.
+We invited artists, who are open for horse culture, as well as riders open for the arts.
 We beleive that riding can be art too.
-Both weeks include daily practice and lessons of horsemanship, horsearchery, anatomically correct riding.
-In 2018 we will run three residencies with different dates.
+Both program included practice and lessons of horsemanship, horsearchery, anatomically correct riding.
+In 2018 we run two residencies with different dates.
 HARP is centered around different research themes each year.
-This summer we will focus on drawing and printmaking.
-We interpretate drawing and printmaking widely in (post)contemporary art and we are open for experimenting with both historical and new methods and materials.
-We are waiting for artists, who are open for conceptual experiments using traditional techniques.
-Professional supervision will be at hand, it is not necessary to have previous experience with printmaking.
-Copper engraving, etching, woodcut, linocut, monotype can be printed.
-Guest lecturers will be invited, excursions will be organised in Hungary and an exhibition from the works made here at the end of the residency.
-HARP is an important part of the Balaton area summer cultural life.
-The language of the international program is English.
+This summer we were focusing on drawing and printmaking.
+We interpretate drawing and printmaking widely in contemporary art and we are open for experimenting with both historical and new methods and materials.
+We were experimenting conceptually, using traditional techniques.
+Professional supervision by printmaker László Kasnyik was available for all, it was not necessary to have previous experience with printmaking.
+Copper engraving, etching, woodcut, linocut, monotype could be printed.
+We organised excursions to the Kassai Valley, to Szépalma Stud and to the gallery of Első Magyar Látványtár in Tapolca-Díszel, as well as to Budapest Parlament.
+We visited some local historical sites, such as the Barnag Stations of the Cross and the Baroque Benedictin Monastry of Tihany.
+An exhibition from the works made here was curated at the end of the residency in August in the HARP barn with a performance by Clair Brandt, Georgia Graham and Veszely Beáta, in collaboration with Arabell, the horse.

 Our aim is to deliver our interest into the field of international artistic research with opening up connections between equine culture and art, and making connections between equine and art practitioners and professionals.
 We would like to rethink art today in relation to horsemanship and riding in an environment for research in which ideas are challenged.
 HARP is open for artistic practice and riding styles coming from both, Western and Eastern traditions.